industrial-data-space/idscp2-rat-drivers/idscp2-ra-snp/README.md

 ## Configuring the driver

-### Prover

-The Prover is configured using the [SnpProverConfig](src/main/kotlin/de/fhg/aisec/ids/snp/SnpProverConfig.kt) class.
+Both the SNP Prover and Verifier are configured using the [SnpConfig](src/main/kotlin/de/fhg/aisec/ids/snp/SnpConfig.kt) class.
 The class provides a builder for easy construction:

 ```kotlin